moj3ve/navanchauhan.github.io/_pages/about.md

 ---
-layout: page
+layout: archive
-title: About Me
+title: "About Me"
-tags: [about, Jekyll, theme, responsive]
 permalink: /about/
 ---